-Industrial grade precision case bronze fittings.
+Industrial grade precision case brass fittings.
 The hand guard is in the shape of spreading wing of a swift flying bird.

 Ancient Han Style thin and slim scabbard.

 The beautiful scabbard pattern is classic Han swirling cloud motif in red on black background.